Verifiable Knowledge

 7. Limitations

 First, replay bottoms out.
-Every empirical build terminates somewhere: sensor calibration, dataset integrity, a human observation, an instrument log, hardware, a random seed, an API response, an institutional attestation.
+Every empirical check terminates somewhere: sensor calibration, dataset integrity, a human observation, an instrument log, hardware, a random seed, an API response, an institutional attestation.
 The protocol does not abolish trust anchors, it makes them explicit and attackable.
 A root is admissible when it is typed, signed, reproducible where possible, independently cross-checkable where not, and kill-conditioned by calibration or contradiction.

 Second, naive replay assumes good faith, and a machine-native epistemics has to survive its absence: forged logs, poisoned provenance, sybils, collusion, benchmark overfitting, selective disclosure.
-The sharpest form is the defeat device, the build that detects the test and passes only it, green on the bench and red everywhere else, and its machine versions are a forged attestation and a provenance edge poisoned at the root.
+The sharpest form is the defeat device, the system that detects the test and passes only it, green on the bench and red everywhere else, and its machine versions are a forged attestation and a provenance edge poisoned at the root.

-Stated exactly, entitlement improves when the replay cost is finite and declared.
+Entitlement improves when the replay cost is finite and declared.
 The protocol guarantees the option to verify; it does not guarantee the labor of verifying.
 A canon that hides its replay cost is as opaque as one that hides its provenance.

 9. Future work

-Future work is the outward falsifiability edge.
-The epistemology becomes falsifiable by being built and used in real agent systems, the hypothesis graph and the abductor and the multi-agent canon, where its claims about buildable entitlement and replay-triangulation and a gatekeeper-free canon meet a world-facing trial and can go red.
+Future work is the outward falsifiability edge, not “more research”: the epistemology becomes falsifiable only by being built and used in real agent systems, where its claims about checkable entitlement, replay-triangulation, and a gatekeeper-free canon meet a world-facing trial and can fail.
 An epistemology with no application edge is a detached node, irrefutable and therefore useless.
-Future work here is the specific edge that keeps verifiable knowledge accountable, not “more research”.
-Witnesses are already on the edge: the sibling hypothesis-graph paper, the abductor that raises the candidates, the agent harnesses that run the trials.
+The witnesses are already on the edge: the hypotheses turned into a graph, the verification ledger that records each check, the abductor that raises the candidates, the agent harnesses that run the trials.

-9.2 Settlement and stakes
+9.1 Settlement and stakes

-A claim that settles without anyone’s trust is a claim anyone will stake on, so a fully-typed node is, in the limit, a position in a market.
+A claim that settles without anyone’s trust is a claim anyone will stake on, so a fully-typed node would be, in the limit, a position in a market.
 Settlement by replay is what a prediction market calls its oracle, here trustless because the oracle is the typed re-run, not a named authority, and a node’s price becomes the population’s credence in it, Ramsey’s odds made literal.
-The two graphs bound what is bettable: a strictly-typed formal node settles cheap and final by replay, an empirical one settles only on a fresh world-trial, the rate-limited inhale, and a node with no oracle does not settle and cannot be staked, untrue and unpriced.
+The two graphs bound what is bettable: a strictly-typed formal node settles cheap and final by replay, an empirical one settles only on a fresh world-trial, rate-limited by world-contact, and a node with no oracle does not settle and cannot be staked, untrue and unpriced.
 Whether such markets sharpen credences or merely price slop is the open test.

 10. Conclusion